Narcan

 Naloxone nasal sprays typically contain a single pre-measured dose of naloxone, while injections must usually be measured from a vial using a syringe to determine dosage.

-In March of 2023, the US Food and Drug Administration announced that Narcan nasal spray will become available over the counter (OTC) for anyone to purchase.
+In 2023, the US Food and Drug Administration (FDA) made Narcan nasal spray available for anyone to purchase over the counter (OTC) without needing a prescription.

 While Narcan is an emergency medication designed to prevent opioid overdose deaths, it is NOT a complete treatment for opioid use disorder.